 When the total cost of consulting services (including supplements) is \$10,000 or more, Local Agencies must use the Local Agency Standard Consultant Agreements.
-(Consultant Agreement forms are available online at www.wsdot.wa.gov/business-wsdot/support-local-programs/delivering-your-project/consultant-agreements-indirect-cost-rate-information.
+(Consultant Agreement forms are available online at https://wsdot.wa.gov/business-wsdot/ support-local-programs/delivering-your-project/consultant-agreements-indirect-costrate-information.)
 The agreement completion date establishes the last possible date the consultant may work, and be paid for that work, utilizing federal funds.
-Any work performed after expiration of the agreement will be considered non-federally participating.
-It is of the utmost importance that the Agency monitors the project completion date and extend the date by supplemental agreement, if appropriate, prior to the completion date.
+Any work performed after the completion date of the agreement will be considered non-federally participating.
+It is of the utmost importance that the Agency monitors the project's completion date and extends the completion date by supplemental agreement, if appropriate, prior to the completion date.